The Best Apples for Apple Pie

 If you’re looking for a good balance between sweet and tart, Braeburn is an excellent choice.
 It has a very concentrated apple flavour that becomes more pronounced when it’s baked.
 Add the fact that it naturally contains cinnamon and nutmeg-like flavours, and this New Zealand apple is a no-brainer to use in apple pie.
 It doesn’t hurt that it has a super crisp, firm texture that doesn’t lose its form as it bakes, either.

 Unlike most apples, Cortlands don’t turn brown after they’re sliced, so you don’t have to worry about storing them in water while you prepare the rest of the ingredients.
 That said, you’ll want to use these New York-grown apples soon after they’re harvested because their super sweet, slightly tart flavour fades quickly.
-This McIntosh variety is extra juicy and has a crisp texture, making it perfect for something like Mom’s Fried Apples.
+This McIntosh variety is extra juicy and has a crisp texture, making it perfect for a fried apples recipe.

 Heading to the orchard for a family outing?
 Keep these apple picking season tips in mind!